johnolafenwa/deepstack-docs/src/raspberry-pi/index.rst

 Using DeepStack
 ---------------

-Due to a number of factors, running DeepStack on the PI is slightly different.
+Due to a number of factors, running DeepStack on the Raspberry PI is slightly different.

 Below are the various ways to run DeepStack.
 Ensure the NCS is plugged in before running DeepStack.